 Returns order details to the ShipToVerified merchant dashboard.

-X-Api-Key request header must match the stv_api_key WordPress option.Receives verification event callbacks from ShipToVerified.
+X-API-Key request header must match the stv_api_key WordPress option.{ "id", "name" } objects derived from wp_roles()->get_names().Receives verification event callbacks from ShipToVerified.

 X-Stv-Signature header using the stv_webhook_secret option.
-Requests with an invalid signature or a timestamp outside the 5-minute window are rejected with 403.event_type, event_id, order_id, verification_id, verified_name, verified_address.shiptoverified_order_id_verification_complete, returns 200.This section is intended for WordPress.org and WooCommerce plugin reviewers.
+Requests with an invalid signature or a timestamp outside the 5-minute window are rejected with 401.event_type, event_id, order_id, verification_id, verified_name, verified_address.200.
+For verification.completed it marks the order ID-verified, applies the verified shipping address, and fires shiptoverified_order_id_verification_complete.
+The address.* events update the shipping address (address.updated), flag the order for manual review (address.unverified), or add a pending-customer note (address.review_required); these do not fire shiptoverified_order_id_verification_complete.This section is intended for WordPress.org and WooCommerce plugin reviewers.
 It explains how to test each feature end-to-end.

 A sandbox/test account can be requested from the ShipToVerified team at [email protected].
 Please mention that you are reviewing the plugin for WordPress.org.